 Biopsies are minor procedures that extract fluid and tissue samples for inspection under a microscope.
 This is an essential step in the diagnostic process because only a biopsy confirms a peritoneal mesothelioma diagnosis.

 Sometimes doctors need to perform a laparoscopic surgical biopsy, which is more invasive.
 In both cases, pathologists look to see if lab results show cancerous cells in your peritoneal fluid or tissue.

 Testing biopsy samples with chemicals called antibodies is important for confirming a mesothelioma diagnosis.
 Antibodies used to confirm peritoneal mesothelioma include calretinin and podoplanin.

 We can help you or a loved one get a diagnosis or a second opinion from a peritoneal mesothelioma specialist.Get Started Today

 Mesothelioma tumors are composed of cells classified by their structure and composition.
 The three major cell types of peritoneal mesothelioma include epithelioid, sarcomatoid and biphasic.

 Epithelioid mesotheliomas are the most common and respond best to treatment.
 Sarcomatoid cells are the least common and respond poorly to treatment.
 Biphasic tumors are made of epithelial and sarcomatoid cells.
 The response of biphasic mesothelioma to treatment depends on the ratio of epithelioid to sarcomatoid cells.

-Because rare subtypes of these cells exist, it presents challenges for pathologists in diagnosing cancer in the abdomen.
+Because rare subtypes of these cells exist, pathologists face challenges in diagnosing cancer in the abdomen.